 Most states require you to submit a formal request for information.
-Typically, these are forms that can be acquired from state government offices or websites.
-Sometimes they are available through the DMV.
+Typically, these are forms that can be acquired from state government offices, websites, or the DMV.
 A fee may be associated with making the request, and waiting times for search results vary by jurisdiction.

 Review the Results

-Delivery method of the search results is different for each jurisdiction.
-Some state governments will mail a copy of the documents.
-Others will send a link where the paperwork can be viewed.
+Once you have filed the request, some state governments will mail a copy of the documents, while others will send a link where the paperwork can be viewed online.
 Occasionally, you’ll be required to visit a government office to view the documents.
 You may be able to copy them, but be prepared to pay a nominal copying fee.

 Contact The Police To Find Name and Address By License Plate